Gardenia to shift bakery production from Singapore to Malaysia; 141 employees retrenched

 Production at the Pandan Loop manufacturing facility will cease on Jun 30.

-“Gardenia informed employees of the decision at an internal meeting this morning and said affected staff will receive the appropriate notice period and support in line with local regulations and guidelines,” the company said.
+"Gardenia informed employees of the decision at an internal meeting this morning and said affected staff will receive the appropriate notice period and support in line with local regulations and guidelines,” the company said in a media release.

-It added that it is also considering eligible employees for suitable roles within the group’s network of operations where possible.
+"The company is also considering eligible employees for suitable roles within the group’s network of operations where possible."

-Gardenia added that Singapore, where it still has about 250 employees after the transition, will remain Gardenia’s central hub for key functions such as brand management, product development, quality and regulatory oversight.
-This will also include daily distribution and supply chain operations.
+Gardenia added that Singapore, where it will continue to have about 250 employees after the transition, will remain the company's central hub for key functions such as brand management, product development, quality and regulatory oversight, daily distribution and supply chain operations.

+The company said Singapore would continue to serve as its headquarters, cross-border logistics hub and smaller-scale manufacturing centre.

+Separately, Asia Pacific Breweries Singapore, which brews Tiger Beer, said it would cut about 130 roles as it shifts production to other regional markets such as Malaysia and Vietnam.

-Gardenia also said that the Food, Drinks and Allied Workers Union (FDAWU), an affiliate of the National Trades Union Congress, was informed in advance.
+On Wednesday, Gardenia said that the Food, Drinks and Allied Workers Union (FDAWU) was informed in advance.

 "This enabled the union to quickly mobilise support such as training, job placement assistance, and discussions on fair retrenchment terms.
 FDAWU was also able to quickly tap on its network of unionised partners to identify suitable vacancies for affected workers," it added.